 - Fifth anniversary of the date of completion of the jail sentence if the court that imposed the sentence did not order an ignition interlock.

-Those are the requirements, if you think you are eligible call Jay Cohen and lets get your DWI sealed!
+If you think you are eligible to have your DWI records sealed, call Jay Cohen and let’s get your DWI sealed!